No. There is a voting trust, comprised mainly of five families, which owns approximately 36.4% of the economic capital of FEMSA.

 Yes.
 FEMSA and its subsidiaries have a stock incentive plan with a 3-year vesting period, for certain top executives based on Economic Value Added (EVA).
 The plan is administered by a trust that purchase FEMSA BD Units and/or options on FEMSA BD Units on the open market (or Coca-Cola FEMSA Series L Shares and/or options for Coca-Cola FEMSA’s officers).
 (See our 20-F form for more information).

-In accordance to Mexican law, FEMSA's shareholders approved a maximum amount to be potentially used in share repurchases during the fiscal year 2003.
+In accordance to Mexican law, FEMSA's shareholders approved a maximum amount to be potentially used in share repurchases during the fiscal year 2023.
 The established amount was Ps.
-3,000 millions.
-FEMSA, however, has not actively pursued a share buy back program since January 2001.
+17,000 million.

 Direct Stock Purchase Plan